Vocabulary: 2000 most common words

-The other way I teach vocabulary is by using themes – I try not to use lexical sets too much in light of research showing ss can confuse words with one another, but often I have no choice than to use this method and help ss by pointing out differences between words by showing what they collocate with.
-I have a strong feeling that many of these words are not part of the core 2000 words and will therefore not be used on a regular basis in the ‘real world’ unless they are recycled, in which case ss might at least retain them during their course!.
-Do you have any suggestions for helping ss learn this core vocabulary as efficiently as possible?
+The other way I teach vocabulary is by using themes – I try not to use lexical sets too much in light of research which shows that students can confuse words in sets with one another.
+However, often I have no choice than to use this method and help students understand the differences between words by showing which other words they collocate with.
+I have a strong feeling that many of these words are not part of the core 2000 words and will therefore not be used on a regular basis in the ‘real world’ unless they are recycled, in which case students might at least retain them during their course!.
+Do you have any suggestions for helping to teach this core vocabulary as efficiently as possible?

-Mathew, your question is one that has preoccupied me, ever since the appearance of those statistics (i.e. the value of the 2000, sometimes extended to 3000, or even 10,000, most common words).
+Your question is one that has preoccupied me, ever since the appearance of those statistics (i.e. the value of the 2000, sometimes extended to 3000, or even 10,000, most common words).
 There are a number of problems, though, even before we get on to the practical approaches.
 First of all, 2000 most frequent what, exactly?
-Does this list include understand and understanding and misunderstanding as one word or two words or three?
+Does this list include understand, understanding and misunderstanding as one word or two words or three?
 Probably one – on the assumption that 2000 means 2000 word families, i.e. a base word and its derivatives.
 But, even a list of two thousand words would not of course represent 2000 meanings, since many words – most words? – have more than one meaning.
-Take take, for example, which has 26 different entries in the Macmillan Dictionary for Advanced Learners (MDAL), for instance.
-So, if we’re going to set out to teach these 2000 words (or word families) which meanings will we assign them?
+Take, for example, has 26 different entries in the Macmillan Dictionary for Advanced Learners (MDAL).
+If we’re going to set out to teach these 2000 words (or word families), which meanings will we assign them?
 And how many?
-And then what about common multi-word units, such as get up and in front of and by means of?
+And then what about common multi-word units, such as get up, in front of and by means of?
 Would they be itemized separately or somehow included under a head word like get or front or means.
 So, you see, there are problems with this putative word list.
-But they’re not insuperable.
+But they’re not insurmountbale.

 More easily solved, and therefore more frustrating, is the fact that this word-list is nowhere to be found!
 Nowadays, learners dictionaries flag high frequency words as a matter of course, and the MDAL was the first to highlight these words in red, as well as (like some of its predecessors) adopting a grading system according to which frequency band the words are in.
 But what is the teacher who wants to focus on these words meant to do – go through the dictionary page by page and note down all the red words?
 For some reason, dictionary publishers seem reluctant to publish their high frequency words as a list.
 This is partly because of the problems I outlined above, but there may be other, less academic, reasons why they keep their lists secret.